rhythm-collective/keyengine/README.md

 - Open a Spotify instance, and look for `Web Playback SDK Quick Start Player` in the device menu.
 Select it and play a song.
 - If you hear nothing in the browser, but you see all of the console output related to it, check that the audio auto play permissions are enabled.
 (In the security shield box.)

+## Testing the drawlook example

+- The webserver should be started with `./node_modules/.bin/ws -p 80 --hostname lvh.me`
+- Run the Launch Firefox Examples project.
+- Navidate to `examples/draw`.
+- If it worked you will see an animating line running up at canvas.